California Custody Legal Documents

 California custody laws may seem complex.
-With the help of a legal document preparer, you can file the required forms in a timely manner and begin the process of obtaining legal custody of your children.
-Read on to learn more about California custody laws and how we can help you.
+However, with the help of a legal document preparer, you can file the required forms in a timely manner to begin the process of obtaining legal custody of your children.
+Read on to learn more about California custody laws and how A People’s Choice can help you.

 California Child Custody Options

-Under California custody laws, parents can either have joint or sole physical or legal custody of their children.
+Under California custody laws, parents may either have joint or sole physical or legal custody of their children.
 Custody is typically established through a divorce proceeding or a paternity case.
-The different custody options are discussed below:

 Joint Custody in California